About me

 Interests

-- Ocean mixing
+• Ocean mixing

-- Physical-biological interactions
+• Physical-biological interactions

-- Observational oceanography
+• Observational oceanography

 Postdoctoral project

 During the first year of my postdoctoral stage, we developed a tool to estimate isopycnal stirring and diapycnal mixing from finescale CTD data.
 The methodology was validated by comparing mixing estimates from Argo float finescale data and direct mixing microstructure observations in the eastern side of the North Atlantic subtropical gyre.
 This approach allowed us to get, at least, a decade of mixing timeseries.
+This work has been published in Journal of Physical Oceanography in February 2026.

 In relation to my postdoctoral research, I took part in the CarTRidge oceanographic cruise (2025) on board the RSS James Cook.
 CarTRidge was a multidisciplinary expedition aiming to test the hypothesis that the mid-Atlantic Ridge serves as a hotspot for carbon export to the deep ocean.
-To test that idea, we sailed from Rio de Janeiro (Brazil) to Walvis Bay (Namibia) for ~40 days, deploying a lot of instruments and taking hundreds of water samples.
-In the physics team, we measured turbulence deploying different VMP depending on the target depth (VMP2000 and VMP6000), as well as a novel equipment, the FloatRider.
-The project explored how tidal flows over the ridge generate enhanced turbulence, driving nutrients into the euphotic zone and boosting phytoplankton activity.
-This field experience gave me the opportunity to deepen my understanding of mixing processes and their connection to ocean productivity and the carbon cycle.
+To test that idea, we sailed from Rio de Janeiro (Brazil) to Walvis Bay (Namibia) for ~40 days, deploying several instruments regarding physics and biology.
+In the physics team, we measured turbulence deploying different VMP equipment depending on the target depth (VMP2000 and VMP6000), as well as a novel turbulence float (FloatRider) as part of the REMIX-TUNE and POLEMIX projects.

 PhD thesis